 Based on the numbers, Americans seem to love investing.
-More than half have bought into the stock market, whether through retirement accounts, mutual funds, or individual portfolios, a Gallup survey conducted in 2020 shows.
-Meanwhile, about 66% own real estate .
+About 55% own a stock, whether it’s through retirement accounts, mutual funds, or individual portfolios, a Gallup survey conducted in 2020 shows.
+Meanwhile, about 66% own real estate, according to government figures.

 What is a Diversified Portfolio?

 Portfolio diversification involves spreading your money across different asset classes—such as stocks, bonds, and real estate—rather than concentrating all of it in one area.
 It also involves diversifying how you allocate your money within each sector.

 For example, instead of buying stock in an individual company, you would invest in an index fund, which is a type of mutual fund or exchange-traded fund (ETF) that holds a variety of stocks tied to a certain index, such as the S&P 500.

 Meanwhile, if you invest in real estate, diversifying means buying properties of varying types or in different markets, rather than just one type in a single location, like say all commercial real estate in one city, or all condos in one neighborhood.

 The greater the quantity and variety of assets you own, the more diversified your portfolio is.